True North Behavioral Health Agency

 Attendance Policy

-Participants are required to attend the full duration of each scheduled class or session in order to receive credit.
-Because anger management programs must meet specific instructional time requirements, arriving on time and completing the entire class is essential.
-Any session missed due to lateness, absence, early departure, or technical issues will be marked as an absence and must be made up in a future class.
-Excessive absences may result in removal from the program, and all missed sessions still incur the session fee.
+Participants must attend the full duration of each scheduled session to receive credit.
+Programs must meet specific instructional time requirements, so arriving on time and remaining for the entire session is essential.
+Missed time due to lateness, absence, or early departure will be counted as an absence and must be made up.
+All missed sessions are subject to the session fee, and excessive absences may result in program removal.

 Late Arrival Policy

-To maintain the structure and integrity of the class, participants must log in promptly at the scheduled start time.
-Anyone who arrives more than 10 minutes late will not be admitted into the session, as partial attendance does not meet program or court requirements.
-Late arrivals are still responsible for the full session fee, and any missed session due to lateness will be recorded as an absence that must be made up.
+Participants must arrive on time.
+Anyone arriving more than 10 minutes late will not be admitted, as partial attendance does not meet program or court requirements.
+Late arrivals are responsible for the full session fee, and the session will be marked as an absence.

 Cancellation & Rescheduling